g4ur4v/MultipleChatRoom-Using-Torndo-Django-and-Redis/README.md

 Mutiple Chat Room using Tornado,Django and Redis.

+Chats Rooms transfer data real-time using WebSockets.

-Tornado is used for running Django and handle Websocket requests so that all the chat rooms can transfer data real-time.
+Tornado is used for running Django and handle Websocket requests.

 Chat Rooms can be added from Django Admin Panel.